Posture: A Simple Way to Boost Confidence

 What are the greatest enemies of good posture?

 - iPhone (or whatever smartphone you have).
 Yes.
-Staring at your smartphone while walking leads towards neck slouching and as a result, the blood circulation is stuck, tension gathers in that area – it leads to headaches and migraine.
+Staring at your smartphone while walking leads towards neck slouching and as a result, the blood circulation is stuck, tension gathers in that area – it leads to headaches and migraines.

 - Extreme hunching – sometimes poor posture is more comfortable than upright position.
 Well, not much you can do about it – mindfulness in this respect is the most important factor.